 LIVE in Studio with Rashmi Sanjay

 Bringing you your community stories.
-We are all storytellers in our day to day lives, we just don’t call ourselves that.
-Our stories are not something we do, its just who we are.
+We are all storytellers in our day to day lives, our stories are not something we do, its just who we are.

 I sit down with guests from this community, who share their stories of highs and lows, their loss and triumphs.
 You will hear some great advice and insights from my guests with extraordinary stories.